morlevi836/morlevi836/README.md

 ### 💬 Quote I Live By

-> _"Code is not just about syntax.
-It’s a language you write for humans to maintain."_
+> _“Simplicity is the soul of efficiency.”_ — Austin Freeman
-> — Mor Levi
+> (And a good principle for both life and clean code.)